krichlin/Railyard-Commander/README.md

 To initialize the environment, type pipenv install Then to enter the shell, type pipenv shell
+You can run the CLI by typing the command "python lib/cli.py"

 ## Let's Play Railyard Commander!